HeroBrine1st/E621/README.md

 # E621

-Android client for e621.net
+Read-only Android client for e621.net. e926 is also supported but requires rebuild.

-This project is a work in progress.
-It may contain bugs, slow code or even features.
-Use at your own risk, but it is harmless as this client is mostly read-only :-)

-e926 is also supported, but there's no switch in settings, i.e. rebuild required, although you can decompile, change url and assemble back.
-It is complicated though.

 Releases are available [here](https://github.com/HeroBrine1st/E621/releases).

 # Features

 TL;DR you can browse, search and save ("Favorite" button) posts and view wiki.
-This client is mostly read-only and has some harmless bugs.
+This client is mostly read-only.

 - [x] Search posts
     * [x] Search by arbitrary tags